MONTERONE PARTNERS LLP (the "Firm")

 Abstained from voting: 30

-The Firm typically voted with management during the year but voted against where the appointment or re-appointment of certain directors, amendments to the shareholder structure, remuneration packages where the incentivisation structure was deemed negative to shareholder interests plus against incuring political expenditure.
+The Firm typically voted with management during the year but voted against where remuneration packages or the incentivisation structure was deemed negative to shareholder interests.